All Products

 image

 1. Click the image icon at the top of the page.
-In the Historical Version panel, you can view or apply different versions of the application by clicking Use This Version or Return to Current Canvas.
+In the History panel, you can view or use different versions of the current workflow application as needed by clicking Use this version or Return to current canvas.

-You can also click Export This Version in DSL to export the DSL of a specific historical version.
+You can also click Export this version in DSL at the top to export the DSL of the selected historical version of the workflow.

 image

-1. (Optional) You can view or search for nodes on the current canvas in the toolbar.
+1. Optional: View or search for the current canvas node in the toolbar.

 image